Adaptive Fourier decomposition of slice regular functions: Slice Adaptive Fourier Decomposition

 This deduces that

 where the first equality holds as shown in the proof of Theorem \ref{TM_Th}.
 Thus, we have $ f_2\in H^2(\mathbb B) $.

 Now we can apply the iterative process:

-Theorem \ref{TM_Th} shows that the first $n-1$ terms are orthogonal to each other, so we just need to show the orthogonality between each of the summed terms and the remainder term.
-In fact, equation (\ref{sumre}) shows the first step and hence it is sufficient.
-Iteration process (\ref{Ite}) also shows the following equality of norm:
+Theorem \ref{TM_Th} shows that in the decomposition (\ref{def:TM-102}) the first $n$ terms are orthogonal to each other, so we just need to show the orthogonality between each of the $n$ summed terms and the remainder term.
+This can be down by following the same method as in the proof of Theorem \ref{TM_Th}.